ceste/IOH-Push-Notification/README.md

 where bannerid is not null
 ```

-After the tagging is one, push to table `digital.cst_myIM3_tags`.
+After the tagging is done, push to table `digital.cst_myIM3_tags`.
 Current table does not have banner_id/page_id, add it if possible.

 Run below algo to get all the relevant users: